Mazatlán Cruise Port Guide: 10 Top Things To Do

 Tours and Shore Excursions

-• Book a tour independently, whether in advance or by negotiating with a tour operator at the cruise terminal.
+• You can book a shore excursion with the cruise ship in advance or arrange a tour independently, either in advance or by negotiating with a tour operator at the terminal.

-• Explore on your own.
-Take the time to speak to a Tourist Aide Volunteer for ideas on things to do in Mazatlán as they are there to help.
-They were wearing shirts that indicated they were volunteers, and they were handing out helpful maps.
+• Explore on your own: Speak to a Tourist Aide Volunteer for ideas on things to do in Mazatlán.
+They are there to help and provide helpful maps.

-• You can hire a “Pulmonia” taxi for a city tour.
-It’s an open-air golf cart painted in bright colors with seating up to four passengers, and it will take you to all the major attractions around town.
-They are usually around $20-$25 per hour; negotiate and set the price first.
+• Hire a “Pulmonia” taxi for a city tour.
+These open-air taxis can seat up to four passengers and will take you to all the major attractions around town.
+Rates are usually around $20-$25 per hour; negotiate and set the price first.

-The truth about Mazatlán is that there is plenty to do, explore and enjoy.
-It may not have the same reputation as a place like Cabo San Lucas or Puerto Vallarta, but Matzalan is a cruise port that will surprise you – it surprised us.
+But the truth is, Mazatlán has plenty to offer.
+While it may not have the same reputation as Cabo San Lucas or Puerto Vallarta, Mazatlán is a port that can surprise you—just as it did for us.

-Let’s dive into the best things to do in Mazatlán Cruise Port.
+Here are some of the top things to do in Mazatlán Cruise Port.

 1. Visit the Historic Old Town (Centro Historico)

 One of the top things to do near the Mazatlán cruise port is to visit Old Town.
-You can walk there from the cruise ship, following a blue line painted on the sidewalk and the street, making it easy for cruise passengers.
+You can easily walk there from the cruise ship, following a blue line painted on the sidewalk and street, guiding you directly to Centro Historico.

-The Centro Histórico is the oldest part of Mazatlán.
-The old town is a colorful and vibrant area to explore.
-We loved looking at all the architecture and hidden gems outside some buildings.
+Centro Histórico is the oldest part of Mazatlán and is a colorful, vibrant area filled with history and charm.
+We enjoyed exploring the architecture and discovering hidden gems around the buildings.

-You can walk and explore the area with the self-guided walking tour map provided by the Tourist’s aides or sit at a cafe and just take in the lovely surroundings.
+You can explore the area with a self-guided walking tour map provided by the Tourist Aides or sit at a café and take in the lovely surroundings.

 2. Take a Food Tour

-We love food tours and book them regularly during our trips.
-In Mazatlán, we took the Barrio Bites Tour with Flavor Teller, a food tasting that included 7 stops in different parts of the city.
+We love food tours and always include them in our trips.
+In Mazatlán, we took the Barrio Bites Tour with Flavor Teller, which included seven stops across different parts of the city.
 It was fantastic!

 Other Food Tour Ideas: